EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 - **Harsh sounds like “v”, “ch”, “ck”, “d” and “x” make for a meaner sounding character.** Softer, more flowy sounds have the opposite effect.
 Neville Longbottom vs Darth Vader.

-- **Make sure your name is appropriate for the time period of your story and the ethnic background of your character.** Naming a modern day character Mildred will make the character seem like they don’t fit into your world (this can be done intentionally!).
+- **Make sure your name is appropriate for the time period of your story and the ethnic background of your character.** "Mildred" is an uncommon name in the modern day west, and will make the character seem different/out of place from all the other characters.
+Of course this can be used intentionally as well to make your character stand out.
 Google is your friend!

 - **Consider naming a character based on the symbolism behind the name.** This adds depth to your character and creates a cool easter egg for your readers.
-[Behind the Name](https://www.behindthename.com/) is a cool site that provides the etymology and history of first names.
+[Behind the Name](https://www.behindthename.com/) is an interesting site that provides the etymology and history of first names.

 A quick Wikipedia search for my name gives the following: